 Introduction: the inbox is infinite — the postbox isn’t

-Your prospects are seeing:
+Your prospects and customers are seeing:

 - more cold email than ever

-- more “AI-personalized” outreach than ever
+- more “AI-personalized” outreach and lifecycle messaging than ever

-- more noise in every digital channel
+- more noise in every digital channel they use

 Handwritten notes work for a simple reason: they don’t behave like digital.

-This guide is a practical, B2B-only playbook:
+This guide is a practical business playbook:

 - when handwritten notes beat printed mail (and when they don’t)